Capital punishment in Ohio: History

-The last execution in Ohio was in July 2018, when Robert J. Van Hook was executed via lethal injection for murder.
+The most recent execution in Ohio was in July 2018, when Robert J. Van Hook was executed via lethal injection for murder.
 The execution was carried out at the Southern Ohio Correctional Facility in unincorporated Scioto County, just outside the community of Lucasville.
-Since January 2012, death row for the majority of male inmates is located at the Chillicothe Correctional Institution (CCI) in unincorporated Ross County, just outside of Chillicothe.
+Since January 2024, death row for the majority of male inmates is located at the Ross Correctional Institution (RCI) in unincorporated Ross County, just outside of Chillicothe.
 A few high-security male death row inmates are held at the Ohio State Penitentiary (OSP) in Youngstown.
 Condemned female inmates are housed at the Ohio Reformatory for Women in Marysville and death row inmates with serious medical conditions are held at the Franklin Medical Center in Columbus.
-Before this, most male death row inmates were held at OSP with a few being held at the Mansfield Correctional Institution in Mansfield.
-The move to CCI allows the units at OSP and Mansfield to be used to separate violent inmates from the general population and will provide increased security and reduce transportation costs to both the execution chamber at SOCF and the Franklin Medical Center for inmates medical treatment.
+Before this, most male death row inmates were held at Chillicothe Correctional Institution, located near RCI.

 On December 8, 2020, Governor Mike DeWine placed what he called an “unofficial moratorium” on capital punishment in the state, as a result of the impossibility to acquire drugs needed to carry out a lethal injection.
 DeWine indicated no executions would be carried out until the Ohio General Assembly approves another method, as lethal injection is the only currently approved method.

+In January 2024, after Alabama authorized the execution of Kenneth Eugene Smith with nitrogen hypoxia, Ohio lawmakers were considering to legalize nitrogen gas as a new method of execution aside from lethal injection, and the new method was supported by the attorney general of Ohio.

-As of 9 September 2024, Ohio has 130 inmates on death row.
-Notable inmates on Ohio's death row include serial killers: Shawn Grate, Anthony Kirkland, and Michael Madison.
+As of 9 September 2024, Ohio has 114 inmates on death row.
+Notable inmates on Ohio's death row include serial killers Richard Beasley, Shawn Grate, Anthony Kirkland, and Michael Madison.
 The only woman on Ohio's death row is Donna Roberts, who murdered her ex-husband in order to collect his life insurance.

 Methods

 Hanging

-Only 28 people were ever executed by the state of Ohio via hanging before the state switched to the electric chair in 1893.
+124 people were executed by the state of Ohio via hanging before the state switched to the electric chair in 1897.

 "That the mode of inflicting the punishment of death in all cases under this act, shall be by hanging by the neck, until the person so to be punished shall be dead; & the sheriff, or the coroner in the case of the death, inability or absence of the sheriff of the proper county, in which the sentence of death shall be pronounced by force of this act, shall be the executioner".